-- (a) processes to identify and, where appropriate, provide additional educational, cultural and professional support needs as appropriate; - (b) a system of student support including access to a personal tutor or tutors for academic guidance and pastoral care and evidence of school evaluation; - (c) support in securing and maintaining placements for the practice-placement elements of the Professional Degree Programme with tutor pharmacists who meet the recognition requirements as approved by the PSI Council from time to time (see also Standard 7.8); - (d) orientation programmes to both the Professional Degree Programme and the School's expectation of students as members of the professional community.
+- (a) processes to identify and, where appropriate, provide additional educational, cultural and professional support needs as appropriate; - (b) a system of student support including access to a personal tutor or tutors for academic guidance and pastoral care and evidence of school evaluation; - (c) support in securing and maintaining placements for the practice-placement elements of the Professional Degree Programme with appropriate supervision and tutor pharmacists who meet the recognition requirements as approved by the PSI Council from time to time (see also Standard 7.8); - (d) orientation programmes to both the Professional Degree Programme and the School's expectation of students as members of the professional community.
 This orientation should include the learning environment, especially where innovative/virtual learning is incorporated into the delivery methods; - (e) mechanisms to ensure that the views and experiences of students on the quality of the Professional Degree Programme are considered.
 Wherever appropriate students should be represented on committees and other groups that have responsibility for the design, implementation and review of the Professional Degree Programme; - (f) a student complaints policy, including the procedures to be followed and clarity regarding students' rights to 'due process'.
 The provider must maintain a chronological record of student complaints.
 There should be an introduction to this policy included in the orientation sessions;

-- (g) alongside formal practice placements and those required in line with PSI Council policy on the dispersal of practice placements throughout the five years, students are encouraged to undertake vacational employment/placement or work experience in a variety of relevant professional settings in order to set learning in the context of pharmacy practice and to inform career choice; - (h) encouragement of active engagement with relevant pharmaceutical students' representative associations at HEI, national and international level in order to develop individual professional and leadership qualities and foster international pharmaceutical links; - (i) access to counselling in relation to poor progress, learning difficulties, impairment and disability issues, including any health or social problems and career pathway counselling.
+- (g) alongside formal practice placements and those required in line with PSI Council policy on the dispersal of practice placements throughout the five years, students are encouraged to undertake vacational employment/placement or work experience in a variety of relevant professional settings in order to set learning in the context of pharmacy practice and to inform career choice; - (h) development of support structures that encourage active engagement in relevant or appropriate extra-curricular activities, travel and/or volunteer work/paid work so as to enhance personal growth and development, and to increase awareness and understanding of varied socio-economic and cultural factors as determinants of health and well-being; - (i) encouragement of active engagement with relevant pharmaceutical students' representative associations at HEI, national and international levels, and other groups and committees which may be external to pharmacy, in order to develop individual professional and leadership qualities and foster pharmaceutical and other links at all levels; - (j) access to counselling in relation to poor progress, learning difficulties, impairment and disability issues, including any health or social problems and career pathway counselling.